oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 **Position:** bit 4 of the Will Flags byte.

 This specifies if the Will Message is to be retained when it is published.
-See [4.13](#retained-messages) for more information about Retained Messages.
+See [4.13 "Retained Messages"](#retained-messages) for more information about Retained Messages.

 «<mark title="Requirement MQTT-SN-3.1.3.3-1"><a name="MQTT-SN-3.1.3.3-1"></a>If the Will Flag is set to 1 and Will Retain is set to 0, the Server MUST publish the Will Message as a non-retained message</mark>»\[MQTT‑SN‑3.1.3.3‑1].